 This tip sheet will focus on ways to help you manage exam anxiety to help you complete your exams.

 Önder Kavakci and associates (2014) found that 48% of those taking a university entrance exam experienced test anxiety.
 Neuderth, and others (2009) examined the strategies for reducing test anxiety and optimising exam preparation in German university students.
 They suggested that study skills training and cognitive behavioural skills for anxiety reduction were the best approach.

 Consult the Academic Skills website for more ideas on studying and writing exams, there is a wealth of information available.
 The important factor with study skills is using them.
-If you are having difficulty motivating yourself the counselling service can help.
+If you are having difficulty motivating yourself, Counselling and Psychological Services can help.

 Cognitive strategies might include:

 - Reminding yourself that you have studied, and might include you have done exams before

 - Reminding yourself that exam anxiety is a normal experience

 - A counsellor can help you work out more strategies specific to you.